Texas Alcohol and Drug Use Statistics

 Just over 9% have used an illicit drug in the past month

 Nearly 3% have used an illegal drug in the last month

 Nearly 3.5% have misused prescription pain medications in the past year

 Close to 1% have used methamphetamine in the last year

 Nearly 1.5% have used cocaine in the past year

 The Cost of Addiction Treatment Programs in Texas

-The cost of treatment in the state varies depending on the rehab facility, treatment program, and other factors, including:
+The cost of rehab in the state varies, depending on the facility and other factors, including:

 - Type of treatment program (residential vs. outpatient)